AllureOfTheStars/Allure/README.md

 Screen font can be changed by editing the config file in the user data folder.
-For a small game window, the highly optimized bitmap fonts 16x16x.fon, 8x8x.fon and 8x8xb.fon are the best, but for larger window sizes or if you require international characters (e.g. to give custom names to player characters), a modern scalable font supplied with the game is the only option.
+For a small game window, the highly optimized 16x16x.fon and 8x8x.fon bitmap fonts are the best, but for larger window sizes or if you require international characters (e.g. to give custom names to player characters), a modern scalable font supplied with the game is the only option.
 The game window automatically scales according to the specified font size.
-Display on SDL2 and in the browser is superior to all the other frontends, due to custom square font and less intrusive ways of highlighting interesting squares.

 If you don't have a numeric keypad, you can use mouse or laptop keys (uk8o79jl) for movement or you can enable the Vi keys (aka roguelike keys)